sjdaws/vocal/readme.md

 }
 ```

-For english, we would then have a file saved in `lang/en/validation/User.php` with the following:
+For English, we would then have a file saved in `lang/en/validation/User.php` with the following:

 ```php
 return array(